 A content recommendation engine for content creators and consumers

 In today’s connected world, one of the biggest challenges businesses face is ensuring that their content is delivered to the right audiences at the right time.
-Although social network operators have robust content targeting solutions, they aren’t accessible to the general public.
+Although social network operators have robust content targeting solutions, they are not accessible to the general public.

 In order to democratize content analysis, researchers at SRI International developed a multimodal embedding based generalized recommendation model, named MatchStax.
 It connects content to users in two ways.

-When provided with a piece of content, MatchStax identifies the social media users that would find the content valuable.
-Conversely when a user profile is chosen, MatchStax suggests content that is of interest to the user.
+First, when provided with a piece of content, MatchStax identifies the social media users that would find the content valuable.
+Next, and conversely, when a user profile is chosen, MatchStax suggests content that is of interest to the user.

-Given that content is added to social networks on a continuous basis, companies need to ensure that their content isn’t being lost in the crowd.
+Given that content is continually added to social networks, companies need to ensure that their content is not being lost in the crowd.
 To help content producers get more engagement from their audiences, researchers at SRI created MatchStax.

 MatchStax is a multimodal embedding based generalized recommendation model that matches content to users and vice-versa.
 When MatchStax is supplied with a piece of content — such as an image or text — the model then indicates which social media users are likely to find the content valuable.